joseph1606/CONNECTIONS/README.md

     CreateGraph(csv: str = None)

     Description:
-    Creates a new graph object, optionally populated with nodes from a CSV file.
+    Creates a new graph object, optionally populated with nodes from the CSV file uploaded on the App.
+    An error will be generated if no csv file was uploaded if a string was passed.
-    If no CSV file is provided, an empty graph is generated.
+    If no parameter is provided, an empty graph is generated.

     Note:
 	    i) Currently cannot handle Directed Relationships